ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Understanding Practical User Demands in Conversational XAI

-While formative study participants all appreciated the access to multiple XAI methods, they were frequently overwhelmed by the large number of options available.
+While formative study participants all appreciated the access to multiple XAI methods, merely listing all XAI options for human use is not enough.
+Instead, they were frequently overwhelmed by the large number of options available.
 We combine their feedback with theoretic linguistic properties of human conversation~\citep{jurafsky2000speech,hutchby2008conversation}, and propose the following for design requirements for \convxai systems:

 \begin{enumerate}[labelwidth=*,leftmargin=1.8em,align=left,label=R.\arabic*] \item \textbf{Multifaceted}: \convxai system should provide diverse types and formats of AI explanations for users to choose from, and use multi-modal visualization techniques to display the explanations efficiently.
 As we have argued in Section~\ref{sec:formative}), to satisfy diver users needs~\citep{liao2020questioning,shen2021explaining}, it is imperative to \textbf{provide multiple XAI types and formats}.
 Nevertheless, some formative study participants noticed that having all the explanations displayed at once is overwhelming, and preferred to have a ``overview first, details on demand'' structure~\citep{shneiderman2003eyes}.
 I-6 discussed that \emph{``I can tell the system knows a variety of AI explanations.
 However, it can be too much for me to understand all these explanations at once.
 I would prefer to know the ‘big picture’ first, and then drill down with ‘some options’ as I need to dive deeper.''}